lsst-pst/pstn-051/metric_summary/metric_list.md

 ## Camera Rotator Angle Distribution

 We look at how uniform the camera angle distribution is in each filter.
+For a perfectly uniform distribution between 0-360 degrees, the metric will return values of zero.
+For totally non-uniform (all observations taken at the same angle), the metric is one.
+Because the camera rotation relative to the telescope is limited to +/- 90 degrees, the rotTelPos metric has a minimum of \~0.5.

 <img src="sci_baseline_v1.4_10yrs/thumb._Kuiper_rotTelPos_r_HEAL_SkyMap.png" width="300"/>
 <img src="sci_baseline_v1.4_10yrs/thumb._Kuiper_rotSkyPos_r_HEAL_SkyMap.png" width="300"/>